-Lough Neagh is the largest freshwater lake in Ireland, one of 12 lakes in Ireland.
+Lough Neagh is one of 12 lakes in Ireland and the largest freshwater lake in Ireland.
 No wonder there are many stories involving it, particularly with how it was created.
 Your storytelling Skipper will entertain you with creation stories, tales of the warring giants Fionn Mc Cumhaill and Bennadonner, magical horses, overflowing wells, mermaids, witches and even a magic cow.
 There is a wealth of ancient folklore connected to Lough Neagh and the people who lived there.

 You will travel through the beautiful and tranquil waters of the lough, captivated by its rugged natural beauty and inspired by its ancient connections.
 This unspoilt haven has been a spiritual sanctuary for many, a source of life, a place for adventure and perseverance.
 On its Northern shores lies Cranfield, a secluded bay which hosts a 13th-century Irish church at Churchtown Point.
 It is reputed that St. Olcán blessed this well with healing properties and that Olcán is buried at Cranfield Church in earth brought from Rome.
 This ancient and hidden spiritual site is privy to many local Lough Neagh secrets and myths.

 The magical well is purported to hold gypsum crystals, known locally as ‘amber pebbles’, which were also thought to have healing properties.
 It was believed that they protected women in childbirth; fishermen from drowning; and homes from fire and burglary.